 The College awarded a five (5) year contract for promotional items under CSP#12-004 on January 18, 2012.
 Under that process, the following vendors were awarded: Apparel Art, Corporate Connection, C&M Plaque & Trophy, Roy Lown’s Classic Awards, and The Company Store.
 The College can continue to do business with these five (5) companies under CSP#12-004 until January 17, 2017.

-Effective immediately, College personnel can begin using Education Service Center Region XIX’s cooperative contract for its promotional item needs.
-That contract lists over a dozen promotional items vendors and can be found here.
+Effective immediately, College personnel can begin using Education Service Center Region XIX’s cooperative contracts for its promotional item needs.
+Region 19 #14-7042 (PDF) & #16-7198 (PDF).
+Both contracts lists over a dozen promotional items vendors.
 For new vendors, vendors that are not already in the Banner database, please allow a little extra time to give the vendor time to complete the new vendor packet…for the first purchase only.

 TEXAS HOUSE BILL 1295